Review examples of workflow designs

 Forms themselves include:

-- Layouts that define how they appear to the message sender (for details, see Managing the Layout of Your Forms).
+- Layouts that define how they appear to the message sender (for details, see Define the form layout).

 - Messages that are sent to recipients by email, text message, and phone (for details, see Creating Notification Messages).